 Among Kraszna-Krausz’s personal archive, menus can be found alongside travel brochures, literature on European delicacies, motoring guides, language books and cruise leaflets which trace his travels across Europe in the 1950s.
-Particularly notable is the fold out list of sandwich fillings from the Strandhotel which promises the Danish flavours of smoked herring with yolk of egg and salted pickled herring on a choice of white, caraway or rye breads.
+Particularly notable is the fold-out list of sandwich fillings from the Strandhotel, which promises the Danish flavours of smoked herring with yolk of egg and salted pickled herring on a choice of white, caraway or rye breads.

 Andor Kraszna-Krausz was born in Szombathely, Hungary in 1904 and came to England in 1937 as a refugee.
-He founded the Focal Press, which published affordable and practical guides to photography, in England in 1938.
+He founded Focal Press, which published affordable and practical guides to photography, in England in 1938.
 Focal Press publications were both accessible and informative, providing expert information in the fields of professional photography and image technology science.
 (You can see some of the iconic Focal Press covers in this blog post.)

 In addition to the sandwich menu from the Strandhotel, another Danish menu in the archive offers us Krebsehaler med Dildmayonnaise (crayfish with dill mayonnaise) and Fiskefrikadelle med Kapers (fishcakes with capers).
 These Scandinavian menus are accompanied by P&O guides to ports such as Helsinki and Stockholm and a First Class Cruising Plan for the TSS Arcadia, all grouped together in a P&O folder.

-These holiday snaps capture the personal moments of lounging in vineyards and getting ready in hotel rooms alongside shots taken sight-seeing and, of course, eating.
-There are a number of photographs at dinner, of waiting staff and of specific foods—notably the photograph simply entitled “ice cream” (above).
+These holiday snaps capture personal moments—lounging in vineyards and getting ready in hotel rooms alongside shots taken sightseeing and, of course, eating.
+There are a number of photographs at dinner, of waiting staff and of specific foods—notably the photograph simply entitled ‘ice cream’ (shown at the top of this post).
 The album lets us glimpse these everyday moments and reveals the small pleasures of discovery through travel.